avocado-linux/avocado-cli/RUST_MIGRATION.md

 - Write comprehensive unit tests for all functionality
 - Use Rust naming conventions (snake_case for functions/variables)
 - Document public APIs with rustdoc comments
+- Follow Rust idioms and best practices

+## Migration Completed

+The Python to Rust migration is now complete.
+All Python code has been removed and the project is now a pure Rust implementation.
+The CLI maintains full compatibility with the original Python version while providing improved performance, safety, and maintainability.